13 Nur 168 B.E. (Baha’i Calendar)

 Soundtrack in my head: Western Roots, “Rockers Galore”

-The other posting I was going to post but never got around to was the posting about school.
-School is one of the reasons I have difficulty posting to this blog on a timely basis.
+One thing I was going to post but never got around to doing was the posting about graduate school.
+Grad school is one of the reasons I have difficulty posting to this blog on a timely basis.
 But I’m experimenting with writing out my posts on my Android phone, which hopefully will result in more frequent and shorter posts.

 Just as most students in Madison were celebrating being out of school for the summer, I entered school for the first time in 22 years at the University of Wisconsin.
-I am actually not a graduate student yet–I am taking a statistics course as a prerequisite for my graduate program that starts in the fall.
-So I am considered a “special student” this summer and a graduate student this fall–that is, if I get a C or better in the class.
+I am actually not a graduate in graduate school yet–I am taking a statistics course as a prerequisite for my graduate program that starts in the fall.
+So I am considered a “special student” this summer and a graduate school student this fall–that is, if I get a C or better in the class.

 And that distinction is apparently throwing a curve ball at the computer system involved in processing my financial aid/student loan application.
 The UW isn’t that much bigger than the University of Illinois where I got my bachelor’s degree, but somehow it feels more intimidating.
 Either that or I just didn’t worry as much the first time around.
 In any case I feel like a freshman at 43 and need one of those kind-hearted guides in the red Wisconsin t-shirts to guide this scared little puppy through the system. (“It’s okay, young man.
 Maybe a serving of Babcock Ice Cream will make you feel better.”)